 In using Eqs.~\eqref{chilibz} and~\eqref{chiqibz}, we need to sample the 2D tIBZ in Fig.~\ref{crystal}(d).
 For simplicity, we use a regular grid of parallelograms parametrized as:

 subject to the condition that $\bm{k}$ lies inside the tIBZ and with $j_x$, $j_y$ integers.
 Vectors $\bm{u}_1$ and $\bm{u}_2$ are depicted in Fig.~\ref{crystal}(c), and $n_2=\lfloor\sqrt{3}n_1/2\rfloor$ to ensure a regular grid ($\lfloor\; \rfloor$ is the floor function).
 We used $n_1=100$, which results in a sampling of 4393 $k-$points.
 (As an extra check, we performed calculations with $n_1=150$, equivalent to 9815 $k-$points, which almost exactly match the results with $n_1=100$ when all other parameters are kept the same.)

 The imaginary part of the optical susceptibility was integrated by means of a Gaussian broadening approach.
 The Dirac delta is written as $\delta(\e_{cv}-s\hw)=\delta(w\times(\e_{cv}-s\hw)/w)=(1/w)\delta((\e_{cv}-s\hw)/w)$, where $s=1,2$ [see Eqs.~\eqref{shg11} and~\eqref{shg22}], and $w$ is a positive energy making the argument in the Dirac delta dimensionless and giving the broadening of it.
-The latter is approximated using~\cite{Methfessel1989}:
+We use the following approximation~\cite{Methfessel1989}:

-with $A_n=(-1)^n/(n!\, 4^n\sqrt{\pi})$ and $H_{2n}(x)$ are the Hermite polynomials of even order.
-We have verified that dividing the tIBZ into 1275 cells of equal size and shape, and setting $w=0.1\,$eV and $N=3$, convergence in both $\chil$ and $\chiq$ is achieved (except maybe at very sharp peaks, that are more sensitive to $w$).
-Also, because of the smallness of our system, full BZ integrations were also performed, with agreement between each other also with the relations in Eq.~\eqref{chixx} and~\eqref{chiqibz}, within a small degree of numerical noise.
+where $A_n=(-1)^n/(n!\, 4^n\sqrt{\pi})$ and $H_{2n}(x)$ are the Hermite polynomials of even order.
+We have verified that setting $w=0.08\,$eV and $N=3$, convergence in both $\chil$ and $\chiq$ is achieved (except maybe at very sharp peaks, that are more sensitive to $w$).
+Also, because of the smallness of our system, full BZ integrations were performed, which were in agreement with the relations in Eq.~\eqref{chilibz} and~\eqref{chiqibz}, within a small degree of numerical noise.
 The real part of both $\chil$ and $\chiq$ is calculated from the imaginary one by means of the Kramers-Kronig relations~\cite{CallawayQTOTSS}:

-($\mathcal{P}$ indicates that the integral is to be evaluated as its principal part~\cite{RileyMMPE}).
+(The symbol $\mathcal{P}$ indicates that the integral is to be evaluated as its Cauchy principal value~\cite{RileyMMPE}).
 We now present our results separating the cases with zero SOC and full SOC calculations.